tomjoht/tomjoht.github.io/_restapicourse/docapis_postman.md

 * weather
 * weatherdata

-When you save these other endpoints, click the arrow next to Save and choose **Save as**.
+When you save these other endpoints, click the arrow next to Save and choose **Save to collection**.
 Then choose a new collection and request name.
 (Otherwise you'll overwrite the settings of the existing call.)

 <img src="{{ "/images/restapicourse/postmansaveas.png" | prepend: site.baseurl }}" alt="Save as" />

-(Alternatively, click the **+** button and create new tabs each time.)
+(Alternatively, click the **+** button on the new tab and create new tabs each time.)

 {{note}}The Accept header tells the browser what format you will accept the response in.
 The Accept header for the <code>weatherdata</code> endpoint is <code>application/json</code>, whereas the first two are <code>text/plain</code>. {{end}}

 ## View the format of the weatherdata response in JSON
 {{activity}}
 The first two endpoint responses include text only.
-The weatherdata endpoint response is in JSON format.
+The weatherdata endpoint response requires a JSON format.

 In Postman, run the weatherdata call.
 Then toggle the options to **Pretty** and **JSON**.